Surjadeep-dev31/Calci-first/README.md

 # Calci-first
-This repo contains the code for a calculator based on basic operations
+This repo contains the code for a calculator based on basic operations.
+Author - Surjadeep Saha